getpelican/pelican/README.rst

 ================================================

-Pelican is a static site generator, written in Python_, which allows you to create websites from a set of source files in various formats such as Markdown, reStructuredText, and HTML.
+Pelican is a static site generator, written in Python_, which allows you to create web sites by composing text files in formats such as Markdown, reStructuredText, and HTML.

-With Pelican, you can create website without worrying about databases or server-side scripting.
+With Pelican, you can create web sites without worrying about databases or server-side programming.
-Pelican generates a static site that functions on any web server or hosting service.
+Pelican generates static sites that can be served via any web server or hosting service.

 You can perform the following functions with Pelican: